proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

 In ProPlot, tick locators, tick formatters, axis scales, `cartopy`_ projections, colormaps, and property cyclers are all "registered".
-ProPlot does this by defining *constructor functions* and passing various keyword arguments through these functions.
-This may seem "unpythonic" but it is absolutely invaluable for writing plotting code.
+This is accomplished by defining "constructor functions" and passing various keyword arguments through these functions.

-The constructor functions also accept flexible inputs.
+The constructor functions don't just accept registered names -- they also accept other input types.
 For example, a scalar passed to `~proplot.constructor.Locator` returns a `~matplotlib.ticker.MultipleLocator`, a lists of strings passed to `~proplot.constructor.Formatter` returns a `~matplotlib.ticker.FixedFormatter`, and `~proplot.constructor.Colormap` and `~proplot.constructor.Cycle` accept colormap names, individual colors, and lists of colors.
-Passing the relevant class instance to a constructor function simply returns the instance.
+Passing the relevant class instance to a constructor function simply returns it.

 See the user guide sections on :ref:`Cartesian plots <ug_cartesian>`, :ref:`colormaps <ug_cmaps>`, and :ref:`color cycles <ug_cycles>` for details.
 The below
 table lists the constructor functions and the keyword arguments that use them.
+Note that `~matplotlib.axes.Axes.set_xscale` and `~matplotlib.axes.Axes.set_yscale`
+accept instances of `~matplotlib.scale.ScaleBase` thanks to a patch applied by ProPlot.

 ================================  ============================================================  =============================================================  =================================================================================================================================================================================================
 Function                          Return type                                                   Used by                                                        Keyword argument(s)